AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * Initialization and value of individual array cells is tracked

-* Analysis of loops is based on user-provided loop invariants
+* Analysis of loops is based on user-provided :dfn:`loop invariants`

   - Stating here that :code:`T(A ..
 Idx)'Initialized` and :code:`T(A ..
 Idx) =
     (A ..
 Idx => 0)`